agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 MY_COLLECTION.put('itemKey1', 'groupKey1');
 ```
-In the above example we put the `itemKey1` into the Group at `groupKey1`, so to speak.
+In the above example, we put the `itemKey1` into the Group at `groupKey1`, so to speak.
 We can also add multiple `itemKeys` to multiple Groups at once.
 ```ts
 MY_COLLECTION.put(['itemKey1', 'itemKey2', 'itemKey3'], ['groupKey1', 'groupKey2']);